CHTC/tutorial-rstudio-to-chtc/README.md

 ```

 Use the arrow keys on your keyboard to move the cursor down to where `station_list` is defined.
-Replace the multi-line definition with the following single-line definition:
+Replace the multi-line definition with the following single-line definition (`Ctrl+K` in nano deletes whole lines):

 ```R
 station_list <- commandArgs(trailingOnly = TRUE)